jeongoon/elmnt-scrollpicker/README.md

-# An Elm-Ui frienly Scroll Picker
+# An Elm-Ui friendly Scroll Picker

 `elmnt-scrollpicker` provides an scroll picker with some animation. `elmnt` is stands for [`Element`](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest/) so you can use the View(widget) as an element in elm-ui.

-# Tutorial
+# How to use

 ## Import